zach2039/vs-gimmeoneseedplz/README.md

  * `GuaranteedTreeSeedsOnFelledCount`: How many tree seeds to drop from a felled tree; defaults to `1`.

+ * `MinRequiredBlocksBrokenOnFullFellCount`: How many blocks need to be broken to spawn a tree seed if the whole tree was felled; defaults to `3`.

+ * `MinRequiredBlocksBrokenOnPartialFellCount`: How many blocks need to be broken to spawn a tree seed if the whole tree is not felled; defaults to `35`.

 Future Plans
 --------

  - None, atm.

 Known Issues
 --------

  - None, atm.

 Extras
 --------

+ - Note that trees of less than `MinRequiredBlocksBrokenOnFullFellCount` blocks will not drop seeds still, even if fully felled.

+ - If a tree is partially cut down, it will only drop a seed if the total number of blocks broken is greater than `MinRequiredBlocksBrokenOnPartialFellCount`.

  - Cool modding fact: This mod was made for my wife.
 She hates cutting trees and getting nothing for it.